 Once the spot test has healed and the color stabilizes, the damaged skin can be tattooed.
 Anna Burns will determine if the spot formula should be adjusted, if needed, she can do so at that time.
 Cosmetic tattooing is a multi-step process.

 The results after the first tattooing session may be very good.
 However, due to the “unpredictable” nature of most scars and skin abnormalities, a second, third, or even fourth session may be necessary for the best outcome.

 Fortunately, the color formula &/or technique can be modified at each session to improve results.

 Sessions should be scheduled approximately 6 weeks apart to allow for complete healing and color stabilization.

-Scar Camouflage is a type of medical tattooing which helps reduce the appearance of scars from accidents, burns, surgery, or the repair of congenital disorders such as Cleft Palate.
+Scar Camouflage helps reduce the appearance of scars from accidents, burns, surgery, or the repair of congenital disorders such as Cleft Palate.

 Other forms of medical tattooing include hair simulation which helps restore the appearance of missing hair lost to disease (Cancer or Alopecia), trauma, or natural thinning within an eyebrow, or scalp.